Information for Prospective Students

 • Focus on the future.
 The SOP is a statement of purpose, not history.
 The emphasis should be on what you hope to achieve in and through your graduate career.
 It should answer a few questions:

-• Why do you want to study with this adviser at this university?
+• Why do you want to study with this advisor at this university?

 Your own background can be useful as evidence or context for some of these points, and what you will contribute to the program, but the primary focus of the essay should be on your purpose in the program.